 Poverty Point Culture

-This entry covers prehistoric Poverty Point culture during the Late Archaic period, 2000–800 BCE
+This entry covers prehistoric Poverty Point culture during the Late Archaic period, 2000–800 BCE.

 Late Archaic period cultures continued trends established earlier: populations increased and people stayed longer at base camps.
 Still, across much of Louisiana, sites of this period are very similar to those of the preceding Middle Archaic period.
 The fishing-hunting-gathering lifestyle established in the Middle Archaic period was maintained, so stone points and other tools were similar to earlier styles.
 Mound building by Middle Archaic peoples ceased after 2800 BCE, and many Late Archaic peoples did not build mounds.
-However, the Poverty Point culture (1700–800 BCE) produced a massive mound-and-plaza site (the Poverty Point site) that would not be equaled in size and complexity until around AD 1000.
+However, the Poverty Point culture (1700–800 BCE) produced a massive mound-and-plaza site (the Poverty Point site) that would not be equaled in size and complexity until around 1000 CE.
 The Poverty Point culture is also distinguished from its predecessors by a marked increase in the amount of trade conducted, particularly in stone, and in the extent of its trade networks.
 While much exotic stone was fashioned into distinctive ornaments, the bulk of it (estimated at seventy-eight tons) was used to make tools.
 Some archaeologists think that the increased efficiency in fishing and gathering provided by these tools may have been the tipping point that allowed the local peoples to construct the largest and most complex mound site ever created by non-agricultural peoples.

 Poverty Point Culture: Definition and Important Sites